kiba/Writings/fac/chp19_expansion.md

 To do that, I need to reach Faunus everywhere, and I have a huge advantage in that department.
 Mechatron is a kingdom with the highest concentration of Faunus everywhere, and they are very likely to have families across the four kingdoms.

-To do that, I need to increase immigration and tie to Faunus communities and enclaves.
+To do that, I need to increase immigration from those places and foster stronger tie to the Faunus communities and enclaves.

 **Year 3, Day 47**